What I Write

 Here are the first two paragraphs of a story of mine that Sick Lit Magazine published in January:

 The first thing she saw was a ceiling.
 It was gray, so pale it was almost white, and seemed to be made of metal.
 There was something hard under her body, and a light blue sheet under her.
 She heard the hiss and murmur of machinery.

 She blinked and swallowed.
 Her mouth felt dry; so did her eyes.
 She swallowed again and said, “Arnold?
 Is anyone there?”

 |What I Write||

 I’m basically a person who loves stories!
 As such, I’m a librarian in my day job.
 Mornings and evenings, I work on middle grade and young adult fiction, as well as poetry and essays.
 I focus on family relationships and on fantasy and character driven SF.
-You can see some of my writing on my livejournal.
-It’s at http://mary-j-59.livejournal.com; I have a link from my author web page, as well.
+You can see some of my writing on my author blog, and also on my live journal.
 Oh – I do also write fanfic from time to time, mostly centering on Severus Snape.

 I want to contribute up to $50 by sponsoring other writers.